 As a result, each protein sequence can be represented as a N*d-dimensional numerical feature vector, where N is the number of amino acid indexes.

-CC (Cross-covariance) encoding: CC encoding is another PCP-based feature representation [4, 5], which measures the correlation of two different physicochemical properties between the i-th amino acid and (i+d)-th amino acid.
+CC (Cross-covariance) encoding: CC encoding is another PCP-based feature representation [4, 5], which measures the correlation of two different physicochemical properties between i-th and (i+d)-th amino acid.
 Similar to AC, the CC-based feature vector can be calculated as:

 CC=i=1L-dPu1Ai-Pu1Pu2Ai+d-Pu2L-d ,